egberts/egberts.github.io-src/content/articles/openssl-envvars.md

 NOTE: Above list are derived from `openssl` version 1.1.1k (11/18/2021).

-Yeah, a lot of environment names there, accidential or not, to watch out for while using `openssl`.
+Yeah, a lot of environment names there, accidental or not, to watch out for while using `openssl`.

 Expert
 ======

-Bet you did not know that the `openssl` practically opens the default `/usr/lib/ssl/openssl.cnf` everytime you use the command.
+Bet you did not know that the `openssl` practically opens the default `/usr/lib/ssl/openssl.cnf` every time you use the command.

 Sometime, you have your own configuration file.
 And you might think that specifying `-config my_damn_ssl_config_file.cnf` is all you get.